TheJacksonLaboratory/crf_nextflow_basics/README.md

-This script demonstrates a problematic situation that can occur when a workflow branches, but the output of the branches needs to be combined so that all outputs for a given input channel item can be brought back together.
+This script demonstrates a problematic situation that can occur when a workflow branches, but the output of the branches needs to be combined so that all outputs for a given item in the input channel can be brought back together.

-In this case, files are generated that contain greetings in different languages.
+In this case, files are generated that contain greetings in different languages (one greeting per input word).
 Then several types of checksum files are generated for each greeting file.
 This script shows how a naive approach can result in ambiguities when trying to combine the greeting file channel with the checksum file channel so that the greeting file is correctly grouped with the corresponding checksum files.